 Let’s say you buy 200 shares of Disney stock for $15,000.
-As of May 6, those same 200 shares are now worth $12,000, leaving you with $3,000 in capital losses.
+As of May 6 you sell those shares, which at the time of the sale are worth $12,000, leaving you with $3,000 in capital losses.
 If you then decide to repurchase those same shares on, say, May 15, you’ll violate the wash-sale rule.
 That’s because you bought the same stock within 30 days of selling it at a loss.

 The wash-sale rule doesn’t just apply to individual stocks.
 It also covers exchange-traded funds (ETFs), mutual funds and stock options.
 This is where adhering to the rule becomes a little more challenging.

 For example, say you buy an index fund that tracks the S&P 500, and that index subsequently sees a 5% decline in value.
 You know you want to stay invested in the market, but you’d also like to realize a tax benefit by selling the fund at a loss.
 That’s where tax-loss harvesting comes in: You could sell your fund and then immediately buy another S&P 500 index fund, allowing you to stay invested in the market while still claiming a loss on your taxes.
 However, the wash-sale rule would forbid this.
 If you want to swap it out for another index fund, you’d likely have to pick one that tracks a different index, such as the Russell 2000 or the Nasdaq Composite Index, to avoid triggering the wash-sale rule.

 If you’re thinking of engaging in trades that could violate the wash-sale rule, it’s a good idea to work with a financial advisor who’s familiar with the rule.

 Consequences for Violating the Wash-Sale Rule